Post-Traumatic Stress Disorder (PTSD): What You Need to Know

 A man with post-traumatic stress disorder (PTSD) symptoms gazes out the window.

-Post-traumatic stress disorder (PTSD) is a serious mental health condition that can affect a person following a traumatic event, such as war, a natural disaster, an accident or assault, or the death of a loved one.
+Post-traumatic stress disorder (PTSD) is a serious mental health condition.
+It can affect a person following traumatic events, such as:

 Who PTSD affects